The Range3D multi-gym

 - Uses the method of passive static stretching

 - Suitable for any level of flexibility

 - Eight hip muscle groups can be isolated on one piece of equipment

-- Range of motion measurement compares left and right legs and quantifies improvement
+- Measures range of motion to compare left and right legs and quantify improvement

 The head rest and leg supports are adjustable to the user’s height.
 A sliding ankle support accommodates variations in lower leg length and cups the heel to prevent the foot moving.
 Access is from a footplate at the front, allowing the user to sit within the leg supports, which are bent at the knee.
 The leg straps are fastened first and the waist grips are tightened once the user is lying back.
 The body is now supported and stabilised, ensuring the stretching action occurs at the hip joint and is not transmitted to the pelvis and lumbar spine.
 Two handles on either side provide leverage for every exercise position.
 The leg supports are raised easily because of the gearing, and the lowering movement is braked by a damper.
 An instruction placard shows the stretching routine.